 The Natural Minor Scale

 The natural minor scale is often referred to as simply the ‘minor scale’ or ‘aeolian mode’ (we’ll cover modes in a future article).
-Understanding the minor scale will allow will help you build other minor scale including the harmonic minor scale.
+Understanding the minor scale will allow will help you build other minor scales including the harmonic minor scale.

-The minor scale also contains 7 notes (Heptatonic) but differs in the fact that the 3rd, 6th and 7th steps are flattened by one semitone or fret on the guitar.
+The minor scale also contains 7 notes (heptatonic) but differs in the fact that the 3rd, 6th and 7th steps are flattened by one semitone or fret on the guitar.

-G Minor Scale
+G Natural Minor Scale Pattern (caged position)

 The Major Pentatonic Scale

-Unlike the major and minor scales which contain 7 notes, Pentatonic scales utilise 5 notes per scale.
+Unlike the major and minor scales which contain 7 notes, Pentatonic scales use 5 notes per scale.
 We already know ‘tonic’ refers to the key note of the scale (tone).
 Penta in Greek means 5, hence Pentatonic refers to a ‘5 note scale’.

 Penta (5) + Tonic (note) = 5 note scale